ethereum-optimism/community-hub/src/docs/developers/nodes/testnet.md

 #### [Please follow these steps first if you have not done so already.](./intro.md)

 ::: info Migrated vs Non-Migrated Networks
 Migrated Networks, *OP Mainnet* and *OP Goerli*, were running before the Bedrock upgrade.
 Non-Migrated Networks, *OP Sepolia*, have only existed in a post Bedrock world.
-The way transaction execution is handled is funadmentally different pre- vs post-bedrock.
+The way transaction execution is handled is fundamentally different pre- vs post-bedrock.
 Migrated networks are required to initialize their nodes with a data directory and non-migrated networks can simply initialize from a genesis file.
 :::

 ## OP Sepolia initialization